-This morning though Dirk and I with our guests Iain and Bridget from the UK set off from Priozersk in the snow for a short fast sail down to the island of Konevets which is only 20nm south.
+This morning though Dirk and I – with our friends Iain and Bridget from the UK – set off from Priozersk in the snow for a short fast cold sail down to the island of Konevets which is only 20nm south.
 It was however just glorious not in the least hindered by hailstones in my coffee.

 I was sorry to say goodbye to Priozersk with the marina and the hotel/restaurant and all the lovely and helpful people who looked after Blue Dove and me.
 I hope to come back to Ladoga in a boat – not foreign- flagged though.
 The endless reporting about what we are, where we are, what the draft of the boat is, the height of the freeboard, whether the boat has sailing restriction, etc, drives me mad.
 I’m being told that Russian sailors don’t have to do this.
 Next time, I’ll find (not sure yet how) a Russian-flagged yacht to rent and – hopefully – experience some less frequent radio exchange.
 By the way, in the end the marina facilitated water.
 They just organised a 5km long hose.